mpv-player/mpv/DOCS/man/options.rst

 ``--demuxer-rawvideo-size=<value>``
     Frame size in bytes when using ``--demuxer=rawvideo``.

+    Note rawvideo/rawaudio aren't used unless explicitly requested or forced by the user.

 ``--demuxer-max-bytes=<bytesize>``
     This controls how much the demuxer is allowed to buffer ahead.
 The demuxer will normally try to read ahead as much as necessary, or as much is